nikisingh/pieces_of_vocabulary/README.md

 # piecesofvocabulary

 A Flutter dictionary app created with flutter.
-Feature - Every definition fro a word with examples and images.
+Feature - Every definition for a word with examples and images.

 Powered by OwlBot api.